The Hyperice HyperVolt is one of the first and most well-known percussive massage devices.

 The HyperVolt is one of the original percussive massage guns.
 It's a big brand and the build quality of their devices is very good.

-Both the HyperVolt and the HyperVolt Plus pack a powerful 3,200 max RPM and a stall force of 50lb.
-Weighing about 2.5lb, it's the average weight for a massager.
+Both the HyperVolt and the HyperVolt Plus pack a powerful 3,200 max RPM and a stall force of 40lb.
+Weighing about 2.5lb, the it's the average weight for a massager.

 The HyperVolt has 5 massage heads that are designed to target various parts of the body.
 This is slightly more than most devices - even some of the most expensive have only 3 or 4 heads.

-With up to 3 hours of battery life, relatively quiet (60 dB) brushless motor and carry case, the HyperVolt is a well-designed, durable, and portable percussive massage device.
+With up to 3 hours of battery life and a relatively quiet (60 dB) brushless motor, the HyperVolt is a well designed, durable and portable percussive massage device.

 The latest version of the HyperVolt now comes with Bluetooth, a feature rare among massage devices.
 The new 'Hypervolt with Bluetooth' device is identical to previous versions - the only difference is that it now comes with an interactive smartphone app that: